FoxyLinkIO/FoxyLink/README.md

 Legal
 ------

-By submitting a Pull Request, you disavow any rights or claims to any changes submitted to the Update.Express project and assign the copyright of those changes to Petro Bazeliuk.
+By submitting a Pull Request, you disavow any rights or claims to any changes submitted to the IHL project and assign the copyright of those changes to Petro Bazeliuk.

 If you cannot or do not want to reassign those rights (your employment contract for your employer may not allow this), you should not submit a PR.
 Open an issue and someone else can do the work.